 Cliffs Natural Resources Inc (CLF) Debt Trading 1% Lower

-An issue of Cliffs Natural Resources Inc bonds fell 1% as a percentage of their face value during trading on Tuesday.
-The debt issue has a 6.25% coupon and will mature on October 1, 2040.
+An issue of Cliffs Natural Resources Inc debt fell 1% as a percentage of its face value during trading on Tuesday.
+The high-yield issue of debt has a 6.25% coupon and will mature on October 1, 2040.

 Comments